-At Plastic Design International (PDI), we specialize in custom plastic injection molding services.
+At PDI Molding, we specialize in custom plastic injection molding services.
 We accommodate a wide range of engineering and commodity thermoplastics, including ABS.

 Equipped with over forty years of manufacturing experience and multiple injection molding systems with 35 to 385 clamp tonnage capabilities, we have the knowledge, skills, and tools needed to accommodate small to medium parts in low to high production quantities.
 We also provide tool design capabilities to support our injection molding operations.